zeek/try-zeek/manager/static/examples/basics/event/readme.markdown

   event, all handler bodies for that event are executed in order of `&priority`.

-In the Zeek documentation is a detailed chapter about Zeek's event engine, how Zeek and the scripts interact, and what role the `event` plays in a Zeek script.
+In the Zeek documentation, there is a detailed chapter about Zeek's event engine, how Zeek and the scripts interact, and what role the `event` plays in a Zeek script.
 Please [read](https://www.zeek.org/sphinx-git/scripting/index.html#the-event-queue-and-event-handlers).
 A reference for predefined events not related to protocol or file analysis is [here](https://www.zeek.org/sphinx/scripts/base/bif/event.bif.bro.html).